kineticfire-labs/semver-multi/README.md

 - limits the first line to 50 characters and body lines to 72 characters each

-## Use the Complete History of Git Commit Messages
+## Use the Complete Git Commit Message History

 A complete Git commit history informs *semver-multi* of each change and the type of change to every artifact within the project.
 Actions like rebasing destroy Git commit history.
 Common reasons to rebase--and alternatives--include:
 1. "Rebasing makes it easier to understand project history because (numerous, intermediate) Git commits mainly have meaning only to the developer"